Wolf-Fivousix/Racket/README.md

   * Implement Video chatting.
   * Implement Server Joining by invite instead of ID.
   * Refactor Server Show components and styling from absolute.
+  * On Page Refresh do not push default channel.